Wallachian military forces: 1848 and the battle of Dealul Spirii

 On 24 September, the Ottomans set up their camp at Cotroceni, being faced by several thousand peasants who tried to defend Bucharest.
-After arresting the revolution leaders, the Ottoman army began marching towards the city on 25 September, dividing their forces in three columns.
+After arresting the revolution leaders, the Ottoman army began marching towards the city on 25 September, dividing their forces into three columns.
 The first column, led by Mehmed Pasha, passed through Văcărești.
 The larger second column, led by Fuat and Omar Pasha, forced their entry through the barrier at Beilic Bridge (Calea Șerban Vodă).
-The peasants tried to stop the advance of the Ottoman column, but due to the lack of weapons they were defeated by the Turkish cavalry with hundreds of peasants being killed in the fight.
+The peasants tried to stop the advance of the Ottoman column, but due to the lack of weapons they were defeated by the Turkish cavalry, with hundreds of peasants being killed in the fight.

 The third Ottoman column, led by Kerim Pasha advanced along Calea Pandurilor, heading to the barracks on Dealul Spirii.
 Despite being ordered not to do so, Captain Pavel Zăgănescu prepared the fire company for armed resistance.
 At the same time, Colonel Radu Golescu with the 2nd Line Infantry Regiment and the 7th Company of the 1st Line Infantry Regiment, refused to hand over the barracks to the Ottomans.
-In the ensuing battle, the Wallachain soldiers managed to hold their lines.
+In the ensuing battle, the Wallachian soldiers managed to hold their lines.
 To try and break them, the Ottomans used their cannons, causing casualties among the defenders.
 The firemen rushed the two pieces of artillery and managed to turn them on the Ottomans.
 Due to the intervention of an Ottoman cavalry squadron, however, the Wallachians were pushed back.
 Seeing the determined defense of their opponents, the Ottomans went on to negotiate with them.
-In exchange for laying down their weapons, they were to be guaranteed safe exit from the barracks, however, once a group of unarmed soldiers left the barracks the Turks opened fire.
+In exchange for laying down their weapons, they were to be guaranteed safe exit from the barracks; however, once a group of unarmed soldiers left the barracks, the Turks opened fire.
 Eventually, the barracks were captured, and the rest of the city was pacified as well.